Demography Minor

 Non-SOCY courses (maximum of 2)

-Immigration and Ethnicity in America
+Immigration and Ethnicity in the US

 Advanced Topics in Asian American Studies (AAST498B-Urban Demography and Community)